LukeGrahamLandry/franca/devlog.md

 maybe what i like are projects that have definable steps and a clear end goal. like here i can do run my tests until framebuffer doom and then i win.

+yikes am i seriously using like 20 instructions for load_number(4919430884761293382)?? that's embarrassing, really hope im somehow decoding this terribly wrong... ha! after gvn it does fold away to the same number so i guess not. unfortunate but cute that i can deal with it. but that means doing this emulator was a win already because it gives me incentive to actually look at the code i output for riscv even tho its not a platform i have convient access to. that's satisfying.

 ## (Sep 5) maze2d